Carol Liston

 Carol Ann Liston AO is an Australian historian and academic researcher who specialises in the history of colonial New South Wales from 1788 to 1860.
 She is associate professor of history at Western Sydney University, in the School of Humanities and Communication Arts.

 Liston has a BA (1973), and a PhD (1980) from the University of Sydney.

 In addition to her academic commitments Liston has been president of the Royal Australian Historical Society (RAHS) on three occasions, from 1988 to 1992, in 2002 and from 2014 to 2018.
-In 2019 she is senior vice president.
+She was subsequently senior vice president and executive member of the RAHS.
 She has been a councillor of the RAHS since 1983.
 She is also a member of the Professional Historians Association NSW & ACT.